 didn’t have to do anything great to be honored in the Bible, except to be a

-prayer in itself is a great and an honorable ministry among the saints.
+prayer is a great and an honorable ministry among the saints.
 Paul

-made sure that people recognized prayer as a tremendous ministry and vital to
+made sure that people recognized prayer as a tremendous ministry, vital to

-the health and growth of the body of Christ, calling Epaphras a bondslave of
+the health and growth of the body of Christ.
+Paul called Epaphras a bondslave of

-became literally addicted to it.
-We know that slaves have lost their freedoms,
+became literally addicted to God.
+We know that slaves have lost their freedom,

-and so have drug addicts, for example.
+and so have drug addicts.
 They are no longer in control of

-whether they get high; their body tells them what to do; they have no choice;
+whether they get high; their body tells them what to do; they have no choice, and

-what happened to Epaphras.
-He lost his freedom; he became addicted to prayer.
+this also happened to Epaphras; he became addicted to prayer.

 of his prayers in the perfection of God’s will among the saints.